-The error in equating homeownership with financial success deserves a post on its own, so I won’t address it in full here, but I will say that acquiring as huge of debt as a mortgage does not deserve a pat on the back the way saving for retirement or sticking to a budget does.
+The error in equating homeownership with financial success deserves a post on its own.
+But I will say that acquiring the huge debt of mortgage does not deserve a pat on the back the way saving for retirement or sticking to a budget does.

 Ever since I changed my attitude and focused on saving money instead of spending every cent that came in, I’ve been mistaken for having less money than I do.
 A year ago, when my student loan debt was just about gone and I was considering buying a car.
-I was considering some higher-end vehicles when one of my friends encouraged I get something “within my budget” like a Mazda 3.
+I was considering some higher-end vehicles when one of my friends encouraged me to get something “within my budget, like a Mazda 3”.
 Not only are Mazdas the vehicles I hate most on earth, but I was grossing around $7,000 per month!

-I had a big budget to accommodate almost any car I wanted, but no one could tell because I wasn’t an obvious spender.
-My biggest crimes were dining out and going on one vacation per year — and in a world where most people make spending decisions based on their credit card limits, my behaviour didn’t look excessive.
+I had a budget to accommodate almost any car I wanted, but no one could tell because I wasn’t an obvious spender.
+My biggest crimes were dining out and going on one vacation per year.
+In a world where most people make spending decisions based on their credit card limits, my behavior didn’t look excessive.

 No one will know when you are debt-free or hit $1 million in retirement savings.
-So strive for invisible wealth and don’t worry about the fancy cars and houses, they don’t signify financial success, they might even just be very visible debt!
+So strive for invisible wealth!
+Don’t worry about the fancy cars and houses, they don’t signify financial success.
+They might even just be very visible debt!